-Open for recreation: Property is open year-round.
+- Open for recreation: Year-round.

-Contact Information: State Forest Office in Potsdam (M-F 8 AM - 4:30 PM): (315) 265-3090 email Region 6 mailbox
+- DEC Region 6 Office in Potsdam (M-F 8 AM - 4:30 PM): (315) 265-3090 email: email@example.com

-- Wildlife Management Unit:
+- Wildlife Management Unit: 6C

-The topography is very flat with extensive wetlands spread throughout the area.
+The topography of this 1,092-acre state forest is very flat with extensive wetlands spread throughout the area.
 The wettest areas are dominated by open wetlands and shrub swamps, which gradually transition to swamp hardwoods and white cedar in seasonal flooded areas.
 Drier upland sites support northern hardwood and white pine forests.
 Much of the area is former agricultural land which has reverted to forest.
 Open fields were planted with a variety of species including red, Scotch, and eastern white pines.
 Less common species that were used include white cedar and an experimental planting of western white pine (Pinus monticola).
 A total of over 182,000 trees were planted on 237 acres of this state forest between 1953 and 1966.
 This forest consists of 7 separate parcels which were purchased between 1950 and 1964 for the purposes of reforestation, wildlife management, timber production, recreation, and watershed protection.

 General information on primitive camping includes how-to and safety tips and links to rules & regulations.
-There are designated camp sites on this property.
+There are no designated camp sites on this property.
 Camping for more than three nights or in a group of ten or more requires a permit from a Forest Ranger.

 General information on paddling includes how-to and safety tips and links to rules & regulations.
 One can canoe in nearby St. Regis River.

-Hunting and Trapping
+Hunting & Trapping

-General information on Hunting, General information on Trapping, General information on Fishing.
-All are permitted on the property in accordance with all game regulations, unless otherwise posted.
+General information on hunting, General information on trapping; includes how-to and safety tips and links to rules and regulations.
+Are permitted on the property in accordance with all game regulations, unless otherwise posted.
 Traps may not be set on public road right of ways.
 Body gripping traps set on land must be at least 100 feet from public trails.
-Fishing is permitted in the nearby St. Regis River.

 This forest can be accessed from the Buckton, Reed and East Part Roads, as well as St. Lawrence County Routes 47 and 49 in the town of Stockholm.